ghostbsd/documentation/source/user/installation-guide/installation-guide.md

 ##### Supported Video Cards
 GhostBSD uses X.org drivers for graphics support.
 During installation, graphics support will be configured automatically.
 Support for the major graphic vendors is as follows:

-**NVIDIA**: if you want to use 3D acceleration, NVIDIA is currently the best supported as there is a native driver for GhostBSD.
+**NVIDIA**: 3D acceleration, NVIDIA is currently the best supported as there is a native driver for GhostBSD.

 **Intel**: 3D acceleration on most Intel graphics is supported.
 Due to the current KMS support, you will not be able to switch between the graphical console and a virtual console using Crtl+Alt+F#.